nikhilhenry/nh-astro/src/pages/posts/vue-form.md

 ## Displaying steps and step progress

-This is where the powerfull class styles of daisyUI come in handly to elegantly style the progress indicator with a single class definition.
+This is where the powerful class styles of daisyUI come in handy to elegantly style the progress indicator with a single class definition.

 <!-- template file -->
 *./src/components/MultiStepForm.vue* → template section